How Choosing Forgiveness in Marriage Builds Faithfulness in Your Relationship

 In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace which He made to abound toward us in all wisdom and prudence.
 Ephesians 1:7

-So this becomes the remedy for keeping harsh words at bay, the remedy for forgiveness over fairness and a reprieve from keeping score.
-His grace abounding to me.
-His mercy alive in me.
-He forgiveness extended through me.
+So this becomes the remedy for keeping harsh words at bay, the remedy for forgiveness over fairness, and a reprieve from keeping score.
+His grace abounds in me, His mercy is alive in me, and His forgiveness in marriage is extended through me.

 I’ve not always seen this happen instantly in my own marriage.
-The reality of emotions is real and sometimes it takes time for my head and heart to catch up with one another.
-But when I take the mess of my emotions before God, when I surrender my score card and ask Him to grow forgiveness in me, He is faithful.
+Emotions are real, and sometimes, it takes time for my head and heart to catch up with one another.
+But when I take the mess of my emotions before God, when I surrender my scorecard and ask Him to grow forgiveness in marriage in me, He is faithful.

 Fifteen years of marriage, faithful.
 Forgiving hard and hurtful things, faithful.
 Redeeming brokenness and distance, ugly pasts and shaky beginnings, faithful.